vespa-engine/sample-apps/examples/operations/multinode/README.md

 We see that the last clustercontroller is still up.
 Count documents on the content node:
 <pre>
-$ docker exec node0 bash -c "/opt/vespa/bin/vespa-proton-cmd --local getState"
+$ docker exec node0 /opt/vespa/bin/vespa-proton-cmd --local getState
 ...
 "onlineDocs", "5"
 </pre>